WHAT IS A STYLE GUIDE?

 Logo

 Your logo is at the heart of your company’s visual identity.
-For this reason, it is essential to establish guidelines for its use – especially when you commission external suppliers to handle the graphic work.Logo_ENTypography
+For this reason, it is essential to establish guidelines for its use – especially when you commission external suppliers to handle the graphic work.Typography

 A consistent element in your communication via various media is the typography, i.e. the fonts and pitches you use and the various combinations that apply in different contexts.
 It is essential to lock in the hierarchy so as to ensure that you establish coherence across your written material.
 Make sure to define the typography for your headers, subheaders and body copy in advance.